Copyright and Fair Use Guidelines

 - Fair Use and Course Resources in the Classroom

-- With the exception of scholarly quotations, which are appropriately attributed to the author, relying on the fair use doctrine as it pertains to core content in UMUC classrooms is not recommended.
+- With the exception of scholarly quotations, which are appropriately attributed to the author, relying on the fair use doctrine as it pertains to core content in UMGC classrooms is not recommended.

-- Faculty members should consult with their Program Chair or Course Chair on any issues related to using materials in their classroom.
+- Faculty members should consult with their Program Director on any issues related to using materials in their classroom.

-- Faculty, Program Chairs or Course Chairs may consult with LD&S for guidance on copyright and fair use based on the particular facts and circumstances under consideration.
-Students may contact UMUC Library.
+- Faculty and Program Directors may consult with Course Development for guidance on copyright and fair use based on the particular facts and circumstances under consideration.
+Students may contact UMGC Library.

 - Faculty members can link to resources from approved e-book collections and library subscription databases.
-However, these resources also need to be vetted by LD&S for accessibility issues.
+However, these resources also need to be vetted by Course Development for accessibility issues.

-- LD&S may seek legal advice from the Office of Legal Affairs as needed to address faculty concerns.
+- Course Development may seek legal advice from the Office of Legal Affairs as needed to address faculty concerns.